bionic-linux/android_art/test/README.atest.md

 ## ART gtests

-### Running ART gtests on device

-There are three ways to run ART gtests on device:
-1. by building "standalone" ART gtests and running them against the active ART APEX on the device;
-2. by installing the Testing ART APEX (i.e. manually "updating" the ART APEX on device); or
-3. by setting up a `chroot` environment on the device, and "activating" the Testing ART APEX in that environment.

-The first approach can be used to test the ART APEX presently residing on a device (either the original one, located in the "system" partition, or an updated package, present in the "data" partition).

-The second and third approaches make use of the Testing ART APEX (`com.android.art.testing.apex`), and were previously the only options to run ART gtests on device, because of build- and link-related limitations (the ART gtests had to be part of the ART APEX package itself to be able to build and run properly).

 ### Running standalone ART gtests on device

+Standalone ART gtests can be used to test the ART APEX presently residing on a device (either the original one, located in the "system" partition, or an updated package, present in the "data" partition).

 Standalone ART gtests are defined as Soong modules `art_standalone_*_tests`.
 You can run them individually with Atest, e.g: